 Given in Varying Measure

 The second thing I want to point out from this text is that both the gifts we have and the faith to exercise them are given to us by God in varying measure.
 The reason Paul teaches this truth is to help us think soberly about ourselves and not too highly.
-The gifted are always in danger of pride—it was a terrible problem at Corinth (and perhaps at Rome, too).
-So Paul uncovers a profound truth that is intended to blow away all pride—all self-reliance or boasting.
-He says in v.
-6 that we have gifts that differ according to the grace given to us.
-In other words, any distinction that sets you off from others in ability is owing to grace—i.e., it is freely given and not earned or deserved.
-So you can't boast in it.
+The gifted are always in danger of pride — it was a terrible problem at Corinth (and perhaps at Rome, too).
+So Paul uncovers a profound truth that is intended to blow away all pride — all self-reliance or boasting.
+He says in verse 6 that we have gifts that differ according to the grace given to us.
+In other words, any distinction that sets you off from others in ability is owing to grace — that is, it is freely given and not earned or deserved.
+So you can’t boast in it.